-It is important to the Compensation Committee and the Board of Directors that the Group ensures that its compensation practices, structure and pay levels (adjusted for performance) remain competitive within the marketplace and are consistent with those of its peers.
+It is important to the NCC and the BoD that the Group ensures that its compensation practices, structure and pay levels (adjusted for performance) remain competitive within the marketplace and are consistent with those of its peers.
 As such, the Group reviews its peer group and relevant peer positioning on an annual basis.

-Following the exclusion of the Group's shares from the Swiss Market Index (SMI) and admission to the SMI Mid-cap (SMIM) in 2019, the Compensation Committee completed a more detailed assessment of the peer group for the purposes of Executive Board compensation comparisons and for assessing corporate governance practices and relative performance reviews.
-A group of specific industry and Swiss market peers was selected for this purpose.
+The Group has defined a bespoke industry and Swiss market peer group for the purposes of EB compensation comparisons and for assessing corporate governance practices and relative performance reviews.
 Taking into account the Group's market capitalisation and industry complexity, the Group targeted its positioning around the median of the selected peers.
 This selected peer group includes the companies in the below table.